 |---|---|---|

-| Spouse Exemption | Transfers between spouses exempt from inheritance tax | Full exemption |
+| Spouse/Civil Partner Exemption | Transfers between spouses or civil partners are completely exempt from IHT | Full exemption — unlimited value |

-| Charity Exemption | Gifts to charity exempt from inheritance tax | Reduces overall tax liability |
+| Charity Exemption | Gifts to registered charities are exempt from IHT.
+Leaving 10%+ of the net estate to charity reduces the IHT rate from 40% to 36% | Reduces overall IHT liability |

 Legal Advice on Trusts and Tax

-When to Consult a Tax Advisor
+When to Consult a Tax Adviser

 The Importance of Professional Guidance

-Key benefits of professional guidance include:
+Key benefits of specialist guidance include:

 Examples of Tax Scenarios in Trusts